tony-albanese/ci-project-1/project_readme.md

     > Have a well-organized summary of all the Computer Science exams

 - __Exam Structure Page__
+    - This focuses on the structure of Paper 3.
+There is a section for each of the questions.
+The content in each section is consistently organized into three color coded areas: one for a description of the questions, one for how to respond, and one for example questions.
+    > Have an overview of how the Paper 3 Questions are structured
+    > Have some example questions to reinforce content

 - __Resources Page__
+    -
 -__Color Scheme__

 -__Material Card__